Skip to Content

 Step 3: Puree

-jerk marinade ingredients in blender
+jerk marinade in bowl

 Serving Suggestions: